+If you are buying two or more dwellings in one transaction, the relief that used to soften the SDLT bill has gone.
 Multiple Dwellings Relief was scrapped for SDLT in England and Northern Ireland on 1 June 2024.
 Finance (No. 2) Act 2024 section 7 repealed both section 58D and Schedule 6B of FA 2003 in full, with effect for land transactions with an effective date on or after that date.
-If you have just read a headline saying MDR has been abolished and need a straight answer to what changed, when, who is still inside the transitional protection, and what replaces MDR for a buyer trying to acquire multiple dwellings now, this page is the plain-language on-ramp.
+On a typical four-dwelling deal the loss of MDR can add tens of thousands of pounds to your stamp duty, so the first questions are what changed, when it changed, whether you are still inside the transitional protection, and what you can use instead.

-For the full operational architecture (the section 7(5) anti-forestalling rules, the three surviving statutory routes worked through in mechanics terms, and a portfolio-buyer cost comparison), see our dedicated F(No.2)A 2024 s.7 transitional rules page.
-The Welsh cross-border position survives separately under LTTA 2017 Schedule 13 and is covered at our Welsh LTT MDR survives page.
-The six-or-more-dwellings deeming that does most of the post-abolition heavy lifting is at our s.116(7) page.
+The section 7(5) anti-forestalling rules, the three surviving statutory routes worked through in mechanics terms, and a full portfolio cost comparison sit on our F(No.2)A 2024 s.7 transitional rules page.
+If you are buying in Wales, the relief survives separately under LTTA 2017 Schedule 13, covered on our Welsh LTT MDR page.
+The six-or-more-dwellings deeming that does most of the post-abolition heavy lifting has its own s.116(7) page.

-From 1 June 2024 onwards, a buyer acquiring multiple dwellings in a single transaction (or in linked transactions) cannot compute SDLT on the average consideration per dwelling using the old Schedule 6B mechanic.
-The buyer instead pays SDLT on the full consideration at the standard residential rates, plus the 5% additional-dwellings surcharge under FA 2003 Schedule 4ZA where it applies.
-For most small-portfolio buyers (two, three, four, or five dwellings) this is a material increase in SDLT, often more than doubling the figure that MDR would have produced.
-The exceptions are buyers who can reach the six-or-more-dwellings statutory deeming under FA 2003 section 116(7), buyers who can use the partnership sum-of-lower-proportions architecture under FA 2003 Schedule 15, and buyers who fit a genuine sub-sale arrangement under FA 2003 section 45.
-Each of these has its own eligibility tests; none is a like-for-like replacement for MDR.
+From 1 June 2024 onwards, if you acquire multiple dwellings in a single transaction (or in linked transactions) you cannot compute SDLT on the average consideration per dwelling using the old Schedule 6B mechanic.
+You pay SDLT on the full consideration at the standard residential rates instead, plus the 5% additional-dwellings surcharge under FA 2003 Schedule 4ZA where it applies.
+On most small portfolios (two, three, four, or five dwellings) that is a material increase, often more than doubling the figure MDR would have produced.
+The exceptions are where you can reach the six-or-more-dwellings statutory deeming under FA 2003 section 116(7), where you can use the partnership sum-of-lower-proportions architecture under FA 2003 Schedule 15, or where you fit a genuine sub-sale arrangement under FA 2003 section 45.
+Each has its own eligibility tests, and none is a like-for-like replacement for MDR.

 Who is still inside the transitional protection